Nonradial oscillations of stratified neutron stars with solid crusts: Mode characterization and tidal resonances in coalescing binaries: Introduction

 Dynamical tides transfer energy and angular momentum from the orbit into oscillation modes of the star, resulting in a GW phase shift.
 Many studies (see, for instance,~\cite{Steinhoff:2016rfi,Hinderer:2016eia,Andersson:2019dwg,Pratten:2021pro}) have shown that the fundamental ($f$-) mode --- acoustic oscillations driven by pressure gradients --- can be appreciably excited even without reaching exact resonance during the inspiral.
 Although the resulting impact on the GW signal is relatively modest, incorporating dynamical tides has been demonstrated to improve waveform accuracy~\cite{Hinderer:2016eia}.
 In rotating NSs, the $f$-mode spectrum splits into prograde and retrograde ones~\cite{Kruger:2019zuz}.
 Of particular interest is the retrograde $f$-mode, which appears at lower frequencies in the inertial frame of the observer and can enter into resonance with the orbital frequency {when the spin of the NS is antialigned with respect to the orbital angular momentum.
 This resonance is expected to produce a much larger GW phase shift~\cite{Ho:1998hq,Ma:2020rak,Steinhoff:2021dsn,Kuan:2023qxo}, and was recently captured in high-precision numerical simulations for the first time~\cite{Kuan:2024jnw}.

-The interior of NSs is more complicated than what can be described with just a prescribed density-pressure relation.
-Matter densities span by more than 14 orders of magnitude from the surface to the core, accompanied by changes in composition, from ordinary baryons to possibly exotic particles such as hyperons or quarks, as well as by distinct phase structures, such as solid and superfluid.
+The interior of NSs is more complicated than a prescribed density-pressure relation.
+Matter densities span more than 14 orders of magnitude from the surface to the core, accompanied by changes in composition, from ordinary baryons to possibly exotic particles such as hyperons or quarks, as well as by distinct phase structures, such as solid and superfluid.
 Many low-frequency modes (compared to $f$-mode) restored by different physical mechanism may become tidally excited.
 Examples include gravity ($g$-) modes that arise from compositional gradients~\cite{ Shibata:1993qc,Reisenegger:1994a,Yu:2016ltf,Li:2023ijg,Counsell:2024pua,Zhao:2025pgx,Zhao:2022tcw,Zhao:2022toc}, interface ($i$-) modes associated with discontinuities in density~\cite{Miao:2023jqe,Counsell:2025hcv,Pereira:2025xsi,Zhao:2022toc,Lau:2020bfq} or shear modulus~\cite{Tsang:2011ad,Pan:2020tht,Zhu:2022pja,Lau:2020bfq}, and shear ($s$-) modes restored by shear stresses of the solid crust~\cite{Kruger:2014pva}.

 The tidal coupling of the foregoing modes is typically much smaller than that of the $f$-mode, but their lower frequencies make resonance more accessible earlier in the inspiral, and thus potentially detectable with current GW detectors.
 Several works showed that the GW phase shift induced by compositional $g$-modes is generally smaller than $10^{-3}$~radians; see, e.g., Refs.~\cite{Yu:2016ltf,Counsell:2024pua,Kuan:2021jmk}.
 However, Refs.~\cite{Kwon:2025zbc,Kwon:2024zyg} suggested that nonlinear effects could lock the $g$-mode resonance resulting in several radians of dephasing.
 Moreover, Refs.~\cite{Tsang:2011ad,Pan:2020tht,Zhu:2022pja,Miao:2023jqe,Counsell:2025hcv,Pereira:2025xsi,Zhu:2022pja} suggested that the $i$-mode associated with the crust-core interface or a first-order phase transition may produce approximately $1$ to $10$ radians of GW dephasing.
-If observed, this dephasing would serve as a probe into the existence of phase transitions to quark matter, as well as into nuclear-matter parameters near the saturation density.
+This offers a promising probe of the existence of phase transitions to quark matter, as well as into nuclear parameters around the saturation density.